UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

     -----------|----------|-------------------------------------------
     Alvis      |.         |.
     Berzelius  |.         |.
-    Bianca     |.         |.
+    Bianca     |Medium    |Step-by-step documentation, complex procedure
     COSMOS     |.         |.
     Dardel     |.         |.
     Kebnekaise |.         |.
     LUMI       |.         |.
     Pelle      |.         |.
-    Rackham    |.         |.
+    Rackham    |Easy      |Step-by-step documentation
     Tetralith  |.         |.
     Vera       |.         |.

     <!-- markdownlint-enable MD013 -->

-## Exercise 1: start Rstudio
+## Exercise 1: start RStudio

 Use the documentation of your HPC cluster for help.

-- **For maximally 5 minutes**, search for the procedure on how to transfer a file to/from your HPC cluster using FileZilla.
+- **For maximally 5 minutes**, search for the procedure on how to start RStudio on your HPC cluster.
 Take a look at the answer if you cannot find it: sometimes there *is* no documentation

 ???- hint "Where is that documentation?"